cybe42/zeo/README.md

 <br>
 ``` $ node webserver.js ```

-<h3>However, it is still not recommended you run without Docker as it can pose security risks of the host machine being compromised.</h3>
+<h1>However, it is still recommended you run in a Docker Environment as otherwise it can pose security risks such as the host machine being compromised.</h1>